mickywagner/rock-paper-scissors/README.md

-JavaScript Rock-Paper-Scissors
+# Javascript Rock-Paper-Scissors

 <h3>Screenshots</h3>
 <img src="GameInterface.png">

 <h3>About This Project</h3>

 <p>This project was part of the Fullstack Javascript track, specifically the introductory Web Development course on <a href="https://www.theodinproject.com/">Odin Project</a>.
 The idea was to implement a console based tic-tac-toe game (I addded the UI for fun) to practice using Javascript fundamentals, the Developer Console, and version control with Git.
+You play against the computer, first one to five points wins.
+Play the game <a href="https://mickywagner.github.io/rock-paper-scissors/">here</a>.
 </p>
 <p>You can see the full project brief <a href="https://www.theodinproject.com/courses/web-development-101/lessons/rock-paper-scissors">here</a>.</p>